Eventual-Inc/Daft/docs/source/docs/learn/user_guides.rst

 Welcome to the Daft Dataframe.

 This guide covers Daft in depth, containing both introductions to important concepts as well as examples of Daft usage in practice.
-It is meant to be read in the order presented, but users should also consult sections of the guide that are most relevant to their current needs.
+It can be read in the order presented, but users should also consult sections of the guide that are most relevant to their current needs.

+For a solid understanding of core Daft concepts, we recommend reading :doc:`user_guides/intro-dataframes` and :doc:`user_guides/data-processing-with-expressions` which cover using Daft DataFrame and Expressions.

 Daft in 100 words
 -----------------